Harish-35/Portswigger-Labs/01 - SQL Injection/03 - SQL injection UNION attack, determining the number of columns returned by the query.md

 <img width="1013" height="831" alt="1" src="https://github.com/user-attachments/assets/94cd6276-d12c-4ffb-a553-99176562c594" />

-The following payload is accepted and we see the 4 items from Accessories category:
+The following payload is accepted and we see the 4 items from Gifts category:

 ```
 /filter?category=Tech+gifts'--